 Doula… that’s like a midwife, right?

 If I had a dollar for every time I’ve heard that one!
 Let’s just say I probably wouldn’t be a doula.
-(Just kidding… you can take the girl out of the doula world but you can never take the doula world… never mind.)
+(Just kidding… you can take the girl out of the doula business but you can never take the doula business…) Anyway!

 - Here’s the deal.
-Becoming a doula doesn’t require “school” in any traditional sense.
-We’re all inherently doulas in some way.
+Becoming a doula doesn’t require “school” in any traditional sense, although many of us do participate in a training and certification process.
+But we’re all inherently doulas in some way.
 It’s a natural human instinct to care for others and support them and that doesn’t really require any special training.
 It just takes a little unlearning and relearning of societal norms.

 - So what’s the big deal?
 Well, it takes a very special person to have the drive and desire to become a doula.
 You have to be willing to put on your superhero cape and walk into the fire, so to speak.
+We have to be willing to cheer you on AND call out injustices if we see them.
 All with the calm demeanor of a master meditator or a yoga teacher.